efrainpalencia/inventory-management/README.md

 # **Deckster Skate Shop**

 Welcome to Deckster Skate Shop, an online skateboard store application!
-This README provides a detailed overview of the changes made in response to prompts C to J.
+I was tasked with updating the website to meet the clients requirements.
+This README provides a detailed overview of the changes made in response to requirement prompts C to J.

 ## **C. Customized HTML User Interface**